Warsnake90/EpicKnightsPikeandShot/README.md

 As of now if you wish to get a version of the .jar, you have to build it yourself.

-You can do anything you want with the source code aslong as you credit this github and are not requiring payment from the end user.
+You can do anything you want with the source code aslong as you credit this github and do not require payment from the end user.